PixelStoriesEngine/pixel-stories-docs/src/content/docs/features/events-system.md

 ## Event Groups

-An event group is a chain of events bundled together to run sequentially.
+Event groups are simply a group of events separate from the map's initial events.
 Event groups are added to the map and can be triggered by player interaction, touch, or automatically right when the event is added.
 The event group is added by placing an Add Event Group event in the map's initial events.

 <div style="max-width:550px;">